Skreamzz/Ishwikiclone/iSH's-built-in-APK.md

 ## Known issues

 * We forgot to include the community repository in this version.
-We will fix this in the next update.
+This is fixed in 1.1.1 (build 88).
 Workaround: `echo 'file:///ish/apk/community' >> /etc/apk/repositories`
 * If you already have a /ish directory, iSH will "take it over" by creating /ish/version.
 We realize this may cause problems for people who have created and are using /ish for other reasons.
 The next update will only reserve it for internal use if /ish/version exists.
 Workaround: `umount /ish/apk`, `rm /ish/version`, rename the directory.
 * Resizing the terminal (e.g. hiding the keyboard, rotating the screen) will cancel any ongoing package downloads.
 We will fix this in the next update.
 Workaround: don't resize the terminal.